-This gives you access to more than 50 different sports disciplines run by the city's sports coaches and sports associations for only $5\mathfrak{E}$.
+This gives you access to more than 50 different sports disciplines run by the city's sports coaches and sports associations for only €5.
+In addition to the usual documents, you will be asked for a medical certificate dated within the last 3 months and a civil liability insurance certificate.

-Available at all 'Maisons pour Tous' venues, the Sport department in Montpellier Town Hall (1, place Georges Frêche) and the Espace Montpellier Jeunesse (1 place Francis Ponge).
+Available at all 'Maisons pour Tous' venues, the Sport department in Montpellier Town Hall (1, place Georges Frêche) and the Espace Montpellier Jeunesse (1 place Francis Ponge): www.montpellier.fr/484-carte-montpellier-sports.htm